Chocolate and cheese, mountain and lake, money and men: Adrian Gillan is far from

 or enjoy the short tram ride to Aqualis sauna on Brunnmattstrasse - especially on a "Swiss Fist"

-night, don't ask; or cruise the delightful Rose Gardens by night, just over the river up on the
+If you want something different then cruise the delightful Rose Gardens by night, just over the river up on the

-hill to the left of the aforementioned bear pit - or the barren Grosse Schanze parkland just
+hill to the left of the aforementioned bear pit, or the barren Grosse Schanze parkland just

 behind the main station.
-As ever, beware.
+As ever, be careful how you go and beware.

 Bern is home to the annual Queersicht every November, the